Hennepe, Rien te

 ‘I love being creative’.

 Self-taught sculptor Rien te Hennepe (1950) was born in The Netherlands.
-As a teenager Rien had always been fascinated by nature.
-As he grew older he also became captivated by the fine arts.
-But it wasn’t until much later in his life that he found a way to combine his keen interest of the fine arts with his attraction towards nature.
+As a teenager, Rien was fascinated by nature.
+As he grew older, he also became captivated by the fine arts.
+But it wasn’t until much later in his life that he found a way to combine his keen interest in the fine arts with his attraction to nature.

-In 2006 Rien initiated a special project together with Fundashon Pro Bista, a local institute for the blind and visually impaired.
-For several months he guided sculpting sessions for a select few of the institute’s clients.
-The participants ranged from those who had some slight form of visual impairment to those that were completely blind.
-The final results of these sessions exceeded all expectations and the project ended with a succesful exhibition.
+In 2006, Rien initiated a special project in collaboration with Fundashon Pro Bista, a local institute for the blind and visually impaired.
+For several months, he guided sculpting sessions for a select few of the institute’s clients.
+The participants ranged from those with some slight form of visual impairment to those who were completely blind.
+The final results of these sessions exceeded all expectations, and the project ended with a successful exhibition.

-Encouraged by this experience Rien continued sculpting with the stones of De Tafelberg.
+Encouraged by this experience, Rien continued sculpting with the stones of De Tafelberg.
 He taught himself to follow the stones’ natural lines and curves.
-By incorporating the stones’ colors in his compositions, he aims to accentuate the natural beauty of the material.
+By incorporating the stones’ colors in his compositions, he strives to accentuate the material’s inherent beauty.

 2013: Text by Josée Thissen-Rojer.